Topology of rotating stratified fluids with and without background shear flow: Numerical Calculation of Bulk Winding Numbers

-Next we find the winding number of the Poincar\'e modes in the shallow water equations subjected to the sinusoidal shear.
-Figure~\ref{fig:wf} shows the phase of $\Xi_\pm({\bf k})$ for $U_0 = 0.3$ and constant Coriolis parameter $f=1$ showing qualitatively similiar vortices as those in Fig.~\ref{fig:fy_phase}.
-Again the positive and negative frequency Poincar\'e modes exhibit a vortex and an anti-vortex at the origin in wavevector space (the phase singularity is absent for the planetary modes).
+Next we find the winding number of the Poincar\'e modes in the shallow water equations subjected to the sinusoidal horizontal shear.
+Figure~\ref{fig:wf} shows the phase of $\Xi_\pm({\bf k})$ for $U_0 = 0.3$ and constant Coriolis parameter $f_0=\pm 1$ showing qualitatively similiar vortices as those in Fig.~\ref{fig:fy_phase}.
+Again the positive frequency Poincar\'e modes exhibit a vortex for $f_0 > 0$ and an anti-vortex for $f_0 < 1$ at the origin in wavevector space (the phase singularity is absent for the planetary modes).
 The change in the winding number of $2$ is consistent with the number of edge modes seen in the spectrum (Fig.~\ref{fig:dedalus}(b) and (c)).
 This result suggests that the localized Kelvin and Yanai modes that traverse the gap between Rossby modes and the bulk Poincar\'e modes have a topological origin like the equatorial modes in the absence of shear.
 This is the main result of the paper, and we note that the result also holds in perturbation theory with the $9\times 9$ linear wave operator, as the perturbative corrections to the wavefunction do not alter the winding number.
-We have also checked that the winding number remains unchanged in the presence of odd viscosity so long as the odd viscosity is chosen to break time-reversal symmetry in the same way as the Coriolis parameter.
-The appearance of Kelvin and Yanai waves along the equators shown in Section \ref{TwoEquators} is thus consistent with the persistence of the bulk-boundary correspondence in the presence of shear.
+The appearance of Kelvin and Yanai waves along the equators shown in Section \ref{TwoEquators} is thus consistent with the persistence of the bulk-interface correspondence in the presence of shear.